Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

 \subsubsection{Peak Detection}

-The objects are initially detected by finding the location of local peaks in the image.
+The sources are initially detected by finding the location of local peaks in the image.
 The flux and variance images are smoothed with a small circularly symmetric kernel using a two-pass 1D Gaussian.
 The smoothed flux and variance images are combined to generate a significance image in signal-to-noise units, including correction for the covariance, if known.
-At this stage, the goal is only to detect the brighter sources, above a user defined S/N limit (configuration keyword: \code{PEAKS_NSIGMA_LIMIT}).
-A maximum of \code{PEAKS_NMAX} are found at this stage.
+At this stage, the goal is only to detect the brighter sources, above a user defined S/N limit (configuration keyword: \code{PEAKS_NSIGMA_LIMIT} = 20.0 for PS1 PV3).
+A maximum of \code{PEAKS_NMAX} (5000 of PS1 PV3) are found at this stage.
 The detection efficiency for the brighter sources is not strongly dependent on the form of this smoothing function.

 The local peaks in the smoothed image are found by first detecting local peaks in each row.
 For each peak, the neighboring pixels are then examined and the peak is accepted or rejected depending on a set of simple rules.
 First, any peak which is greater than all 8 neighboring pixels is kept.
 Any peak which is lower than any of the 8 neighboring pixels is rejected.
 Any peak which has the same value as any of the other 8 pixels is kept if the pixel $X$ and $Y$ coordinates are greater than or equal to the other equal value pixels.
-This simple rule set means that a flat-topped region will maintain peaks at the maximum $X$ and $Y$ corners of the region.
+This simple rule set means that a flat-topped region will result peaks at the maximum $X$ and $Y$ corners of the region.

 We use the 9 pixels which include the source peak to fit for the position and position errors.
 We model the peak of the sources as a 2D quadratic polynomial, and use a very simple bi-quadratic fit to these pixels.
 We use the following function to describe the peak